week 00: introduction

 We have three lectures a week, 50-75 minutes each.
 Roughly speaking, the Monday lecture is about fundamentals, and the Wednesday lecture is about applications.
 Whatever the theme of that week's data analysis problem is, I'll use Monday to set the stage, giving you the background and theory you need, and recommending reading.
 I'll expect you to have a look at the week's problem and start thinking about it.
 The Wednesday lecture will tend to be more interactive.
 I'm expecting you to ask questions about where you think you need more background to solve the problem, and I'll give you more practical advice on what you're going to need to do.
 The Friday lecture is (usually) given by one of the teaching fellows.
 It's even more practical; they will typically walk through an example that will help you understand the steps of doing that week's problem.

-If you don't have much biological background (what's a gene? what's gene expression?), not to worry.
+If you don't have much biological background (what's a phage? what's a gene?), not to worry.
 We'll introduce all necessary biological concepts.
-Next week, week 1, is all about gene expression and RNA-seq as background.
+Next week, week 01, is all about phage genome sequence analysis as background.

 python

-We're going to use Python3 for the course, with Python modules for data analysis and data visualization including numpy, SciPy, matlibplot, and pandas, and Jupyter Notebook.
-That's Python3, not Python2.
-When you install Anaconda, make sure you get Python3.
-There are important differences and our code examples will all be Python3.
+We're going to use Python3 for the course, with Python modules for data analysis and data visualization including numpy, SciPy, matplotlib, pandas, and Jupyter Notebook.

-You'll do the psets in Jupyter Notebook, and turn in your answers as jupyter pages.
+You'll do the psets in Jupyter Notebook, and turn in your answers as a Jupyter Notebook page.

 If you don't have much background in Python, or Jupyter, or in writing code at all, not to worry.
 The course is designed to bring you up to speed.